Meet the Flagship Team

 The Aquiline Group

-Mr. Jesse Adler is the Communications Strategist at the National Security Education Program (NSEP).
-Prior to joining NSEP, he was a Boren Scholar in Shanghai, China.
-Mr. Adler is a graduate of the University of Massachusetts-Amherst, where he earned a Bachelor of Business Administration.
+Ms. Asya Wilson is the Communications Strategist at the National Security Education Program (NSEP).
+Prior to joining NSEP, she was a Boren Scholar in Sharjah, United Arab Emirates.
+Ms. Wilson is a graduate of Virginia Commonwealth University, where she earned a Bachelor of Science in Marketing and Brand Management.

 T: (571) 256-0754